 Entry-level jobs: preschool teacher, childcare worker, teacher assistant

 Average time to complete: 4 years

-A bachelor’s degree in Education prepares students for a career as educators.
+A bachelor's degree in education prepares students for a career as educators.
 In addition to general education courses, most education degree types include specialty classes and practical requirements that are specifically designed to help students become teachers at the elementary, middle, and high school levels.
 Bachelor's degrees in education also include a general education curriculum.
 In colleges or universities, discipline-specific coursework such as mathematics and science may be part of the degree program.
 Education programs provide a foundation for teaching knowledge and skills as well as courses that incorporate the liberal arts.
-The pedagogy and methods used in teaching such as competency-based education, cooperative learning, and the like are part of what is emphasized in most educational programs.
+The pedagogy and methods used in teaching such as competency-based education, cooperative learning, and the like are part of what is emphasized in most educational degrees.